cwoebker/.com/_posts/2011-10-27-latex-math-magic.markdown

 ## Is this it?

 Although I have this really bad feeling that I forgot something essential I think this should be it.
-At least I can't remeber having made any other changes to my files.
+At least I can't remember having made any other changes to my files.

 ### It doesnt work yet ?!?